benw22022/FASER2_G4/README.md

 ```

-All the main things to control can be edited from the `ExN04DetectorParameterDef.icc` and `ExN04Field.cc` files.
+All the main things to control can be edited from the `params.cc` file
 TODO: Make this configurable from macro file.

-For example magnet geometry is controlled in `newGeo/src/ExN04DetectorParameterDef.icc` by changing:
+For example magnet geometry is controlled in `newGeo/src/params.cc`:
 ```cpp
 fmagcase_rmax =  130.*cm; // doesn't matter what value this is it's only used for visualisation fmag_rmax =  100.*cm;